Ruby Mace: Youth

 In October 2017, Mace made her youth international debut with England's under-15s, captaining the team in a match against Scotland, going on to play for the U-17, U-19, and U-23 team.

 Mace made her England under-17 debut captaining the team for 2020 U-17 Championship qualification against Bosnia and Herzegovina on 24 October 2019, in which England won 4–0.
 Three days later, on 27 October, Mace scored her first goal for the under-17s against Belgium.

 On 20 October 2021, Mace made her debut for the under-19s in 2022 U-19 Championship qualification against Republic of Ireland in an 8–1, followed by playing against Switzerland in which England would win 1–0.
 In April 2022, she played further winning games for Championship qualification against Wales and Belgium at St George's Park, helping the squad to qualify for the final tournament in the Czech Republic.

 In June 2022, Mace featured as part of the starting eleven for the under-19s in the 2022 U-19 Championship fixtures against Norway and Sweden as centre-back, in a win and a loss, prior to being replaced for the match against Germany due to injury.

 Mace was first named as part of the squad for the England under-23s on 8 February 2023.
 Throughout 2023 she went on to play as the number 4 (a defensive midfielder), as part of the starting eleven, playing in fixtures against Spain, Belgium, Portugal, Norway, Italy, Portugal and France.
 In October 2023, in discussing the U23 side, Mace said her goal is "just pushing myself to be the best that I can be, to transform into the seniors.".
 In February 2024, BBC Sport listed Mace as one of the five future Lionesses, described as "one of England's most highly-rated youngsters".
+She captained the U23 team to a 3–0 win over Sweden to win the 2025-26 U23 European Competition title on 17 April 2026, being named Player of the Match.

 Senior

 Mace was first called up to the senior squad on 19 November 2024, for the friendly matches against the United States and Switzerland.
 In being selected, she became the first Leicester City women's player to be called up to the senior team.
 On 3 December, she made her debut against Switzerland in the starting eleven with England winning the game 1–0.
-Mace has been awarded the Legacy number 232 by The Football Association.